 Getting to Samarkand

 There are several trains each day from Tashkent to Samarkand.
 They are fast, comfortable, and generally run on schedule.
-The trip from Tashkent to Samarkand takes less than 3 hours and you’ll pay 105,000 UZS for the fast train, and 70,000 UZS for the regular train.
+The trip from Tashkent to Samarkand takes less than three hours and you’ll pay 105,000 UZS for the fast train, and 70,000 UZS for the regular train.

 You can book your train tickets online but the station names are all in Uzbek which can be confusing.
-Plus they’ll add a processing fee to the price of the ticket.
+Plus, they’ll add a processing fee to the price of the ticket.
 You can save yourself some cash and confusion by buying your tickets directly at the station.

-A taxi from the train station to downtown Samarkand or the historic area around the Registan should cost you 20,000 UZS.
+A taxi from the train station to downtown Samarkand or the historic area around Registan should cost you 20,000 UZS.

 Getting Around Samarkand

-Unfortunately the Yanix.Taxi app does not work in Samarkand and none of the taxis in Uzbekistan use a meter.
-So you’ll have to attempt to communicate your destination with taxi drivers, and negotiate the price.
+Unfortunately, the Yanix.Taxi app does not work in Samarkand and none of the taxis in Uzbekistan use a meter.
+So you’ll have to attempt to communicate your destination with taxi drivers and negotiate the price.

 The yellow taxis operate on a shared taxi system meaning they will continue to pick up additional people as long as there are extra seats.
-There is a flat rate of 4,000 UZS for most trips around downtown and the Registan.
+There is a flat rate of 4,000 UZS for most trips around downtown and Registan.

-If you want to take a taxi further than a few kilometers you’ll need to negotiate a taxi fare.
+If you want to take a taxi further than a few kilometers, you’ll need to negotiate a taxi fare.
 Shoot for 2,000 UZS per kilometer as it seems to be the going rate, even though they’ll always start with a price about twice that.
 Never get into a taxi before first agreeing to the cost.

 Where to Stay in Samarkand

 The Sultan Hotel Boutique is located right in the heart of Samarkand and offers stunning views from the rooftop terrace.
-You’ll be within walking distance to all of the most popular sites in the city.
+You’ll be within walking distance of all of the most popular sites in the city.
 Rooms are comfortable with all of the amenities that you’ll need during your stay.